cronvel/smart-preprocessor/README.md

 #### `//*# <expression> :\n <multiline-code> \n//*/`

-If *expression* is truthy, the code is commented.
+If *expression* is true, the code is commented.

 Example, source code of *hello.js*:
 ```js